Heatblur-Simulations/f-14-manual/src/systems/nav_com/tacan.md

 an interruptive self-test.
 To start a 22-second interruptive self-test, use the momentary button (BIT switch) and monitor the GO (green) and NO-GO (amber) status lights.

-> **Note:** A BIT performed on TACAN stations within 2 NM can give an invalid indication.
+> 💡 A BIT performed on TACAN stations within 2 NM can give an invalid indication.
 If a TCN
 > acronym or NO-GO response is observed while tuned to a local station, along with normal TACAN
 > azimuth and range, the acronym and/or the NO-GO should be disregarded.